rubenhortas/rubenhortas.github.io/_posts/2024-04-06-configuring-neovim-as-rust-ide.md

 ---
-title: Configuring Neovim as Python IDE
+title: Configuring neovim as Rust IDE
-date: 2024-01-21 00:00:01 +0000
+date: 2024-04-06 00:00:01 +0000
 categories: [programming, ide]
-tags: [programming, ide, python, neovim, nvim]
+tags: [programming, ide, rust, neovim, nvim]
 img_path: /assets/img/posts/
 ---

-I have to admit it, [Neo]vim is my editor for everything.
-I started using [Vim](https://www.vim.org) in college, and we have been together since those, but, since a time ago, now as its fork [Neovim](https://neovim.io).
-Do I have to edit a file?
-[Neovim](https://neovim.io).
-Do I have to do a bash script?
-[Neovim](https://neovim.io).
-Do I have to do a little python script?
-[Neovim](https://neovim.io).

-[Vim](https://www.vim.org) and [Neovim](https://neovim.io) are very lightweight and very powerful.
-[Vim](https://www.vim.org) comes installed in (almost) every linux distro, and they are very convenient to use via ssh.

-Although for medium or large python projects my favorite IDE is [Pycharm](https://www.jetbrains.com/pycharm/) (I really love [Pycharm](https://www.jetbrains.com/pycharm/)), for small and fast (or no so fast scripts) I preffer neovim or vim, depends on which one is installed.

-The point is that, while I was coding some python scripts, above all using new libraries, I missed some features provided by a IDE.
-Features I was used to in [Pycharm](https://www.jetbrains.com/pycharm/), as autocomplete and linting (analzing source code to flag programming errors, bugs, stylistic errors, etc.).
-So, I decided it was time to configure [Neovim](https://neovim.io) to improve my python experience.
+If you read my article [Configuring Neovim as Python IDE](https://rubenhortas.github.io/posts/configuring-neovim-as-python-ide/), you already know that one of mi favorite editors is [neo]vim.
+Between other reasons, when I'm using [neo]vim I feel more focused, I don't know why.

+One of my open fronts, in my spare time, is learn Rust, and neovim (in this case) seems a great IDE to do it.
+I have to say that programming in rust using neovim it reminds me of the old days programming in (ANSI) C using vim.

+Convert neovim in a Rust IDE it's very fast and very straightforward.
+After installing Rust, we only will need `rust-analyzer` and two vim plugins.

+## rust-analyzer

+`rust-analyzer` is an implementation of Language Server Protocol (LSP) for the Rust programming language.
+It provides features like completion and goto definition for many code editors.

+`rust-analyzer` needs the sources of the standard library, we can install them via `rustup`:

+`rustup component add rust-src`

+Now, we can install `rust-analyzer` via rustup:

+`rustup component add rust-analyzer`

 ## [Neo]vim base configuration

-This is my base configuration.
+As allways, I'll part from my base configuration.
-My configuration for all, in all my computers, no matter the purpose.
+This is my configuration for all, in all my computers, no matter the purpose.
-This configuration will be the base to which I will add the python configuration.

 `~/.config/nvim/init.vim`: